What Can Cause a False Positive Breathalyzer Test

 A trained Ohio DUI lawyer will understand the science behind the portable Breathalyzer test and know what types of calibration questions to ask.
 If you suspect you were arrested because of a poorly calibrated portable Breathalyzer test, contact a DUI lawyer to fight for your rights.

-4. Poorly Controlled Diabetes Can Produce False Positive Breath Tests
+Poorly Controlled Diabetes Can Produce False Positive Breath Tests

 People who suffer from diabetes often experience a buildup of excess acetone in their bodies.
 Yes, this is the same chemical in nail polish remover, and it is easily detected by a breath-testing device.
 Some devices cannot clearly distinguish acetone from alcohol

-5. Medication can Affect Breathalyzer Test
+Medication can Affect Breathalyzer Test

-Some medications interfere may cause of a false positive Breathalyzer test.
+Some medications may cause a false positive Breathalyzer test.
 Any medication that is applied inside the mouth may contain alcohol that could alter the accuracy of the test.
-If you use Anbesol to relieve the toothache or canker sore pain, you may blow a false positive on a portable Breathalyzer test.
+If you use Anbesol to relieve toothache or canker sore pain, you may blow a false positive on a portable Breathalyzer test.
 The machine will detect the medication rather than your blood alcohol and you could face the inconvenience of arrest and an impounded vehicle.

 Be very careful in the winter as many of the treatments for cold and flu symptoms contain alcohol that may cause a false positive Breathalyzer test.
 This is especially true for cold or flu remedies containing menthol.
-Be cautious when medicating yourself before your drive.
+Be cautious when medicating yourself before you drive.
 When driving with a cold, you may appear impaired, so officers pulling you over may want to bolster their suspicion by administering a portable Breathalyzer test.

 No matter what can make you fail a breathalyzer besides alcohol, a false positive on a portable Breathalyzer test can cost you time and money.
 Understanding some of the ways that you can trigger a false positive breathalyzer test will help you know what to do when you are falsely accused of drinking and driving.
 Your next step is to hire a trusted Madison County, Ohio DUI attorney.
 With an attorney trained in DUI defense, you can rest well knowing you have a strong defense prepared to rebut any of the false positives that led to your arrest.
 The science behind a DUI trial can be complex, so put your trust in a DUI defense attorney who understands the intricate nature of DUI law.